junhe/wiscsee/README.md

 ![Zombie Curve](media/zombie-curve.png)

 Many of the examples in `tests/test_demo.py` produce data for zombie curves.
 The data is stored in `recorder.json`.
-For example, class `TestGrouping` produce the following entry in the `recorder.json`.
+For example, class `TestGrouping` produces the following entry in `recorder.json`.

 ```
     "ftl_func_valid_ratios": [